d-markey/azure_cosmosdb/README.md

 }
 ```

-To manage your documents in CosmosDB:
+To manage your documents in Azure Cosmos DB:
-* establish a connection to get hold of the CosmosDB collection
+* establish a connection to get hold of the Azure Cosmos DB collection
-* register the static `fromJson()` methods with the collection to enable deserialization of your documents
+* register the static `fromJson()` methods with the collection to enable deserialization of
+your documents
 * then add or query your documents!

 For instance: